あたらしいを、あたりまえに J:COM

 Thoughts put into the tournament

-The award ceremony for the 1st tournament
+The awards ceremony for the first tournament

-Shoreikai support and “J:COM Award” presentation
+Support for Shoreikai and presentation of the "J:COM Award"

 Supporting Shoreikai and presenting the “J:COM Award” to young people who are responsible for the Japanese shogi world